 To learn more about how tribes can successfully contract with other entities, watch Tribal Partnerships: How the Arizona Health Care System Addresses the Long-Term Care Needs of Tribal Medicaid Members.

 To provide direct care, a tribe must be accredited to operate as a home care agency or facility-based LTSS program.
 Once the program is accredited, a tribe can directly provide LTSS to its members.
 If you are unsure of how to start looking into the accreditation process, these considerations can help you get started.

 For more information on tribal involvement in direct care, see these resources:

 - Watch this webinar recording on the Menominee Indian Tribe of Wisconsin's Model of Long Term Care (webinar recording, 48 min), which explains how Menominee administers a state Medicaid waiver program.

-- View the Tohono O'odham Nursing Care Authority presentation (PDF) (webinar slides, PDF), which describes the development of a tribally based skilled nursing facility and hospice, certified by Medicare, by the Tohono O'odham Nation.
+- View the Tohono O'odham Nursing Care Authority presentation (PDF) (4.62 MB, webinar slides), which describes the development of a tribally based skilled nursing facility and hospice, certified by Medicare, by the Tohono O'odham Nation.

 Elder Safety and Abuse Prevention

 - Convene an elder task force to meet, identify potential problems or risks, and advise the community on elder abuse issues

 - Develop an elder safety code to protect older community members from physical, mental, emotional, or other kinds of abuse